Encoding Models

 cd enc

-- Setup virtual environment
+2. Setup a virtual environment and install dependencies

 # conda environment